ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 #### Access triggers

 AMP Access system issues numerous events for different states in the access flow.
 For details on access triggers (`"on": "amp-access-*"`), see [AMP Access and Analytics](../amp-access/amp-access-analytics.md).

-### Common trigger properties

-#### Element selector

-Some triggers such as `click` and `visible` allow specifying an single element or a collection of elements using the selector properties.
-Different triggers can apply different limitations and interpretations on selected elements, such as whether a selector applies to all matched element or the first one, or which elements can be matched: all or only AMP elements.
-See the documentation of each relevant trigger for more details.

-The selector properties are:
-  - `selector` This property is used to find an element or a collection of elements using CSS/DOM query.
-The semantics of how the element is matched can be changed using `selectionMethod`.
-The value of this property can be one of:
-    - a valid CSS selector, e.g. `#ad1` or `amp-ad`.
-    - `:root` - a special selector that matches the document's root.
-  - `selectionMethod` When specified, this property can have one of two values: `scope` and `closest`. `scope` allows selection of element within the parent element of `amp-analytics` tag. `closest` searches for the closest ancestor of `amp-analytics` tag that satisfies the given selector.

 ### Transport